EmirMire/CRM_Analytics/README.md

 (403182, 8)

-# Breakdown of orders by country in percentages
+# Breakdown of orders by country in %

     df['Country'].value_counts(normalize=True)